Forest Practices in British Columbia

 Fuel reduction

-Fuel reduction is said to prevent wildfires by removing flammable materials but is that true?
+Increasingly popular bad forest practices include fuel reduction which is said to prevent wildfires by removing flammable materials but is that true?

 “A large body of scientific evidence and opinion, including from a growing group of U.S. Forest Service scientists, concludes that thinning—including thinning-plus-burning—and post-fire logging/clearcutting increase overall tree mortality and carbon emissions, make wildfires spread faster and/or burn more severely, and our current funding and management focus on tree cutting and removal in wildland forests is putting nearby communities at greater risk.”